Bachelor of Education Program 12-Month Teacher Education Program

-The University of British Columbia’s Faculty of Education offers BC’s largest and most comprehensive teacher preparation program, the only one that includes all teachable subjects for secondary education, along with elementary and middle years options.
+The University of British Columbia’s Faculty of Education offers BC’s largest and most comprehensive teacher preparation program, the only one that includes all teachable subjects for secondary education, along with an elementary option.

 In addition, the Faculty offers an extensive graduate program, professional development options for teachers and BC’s longest running teacher education program for those of Aboriginal heritage (NITEP).
 We are committed to preparing teachers for their responsibilities as educators in both local and global contexts.
 When you receive a Bachelor of Education (BEd) from UBC, a whole world of opportunity becomes available to you in classroom contexts and beyond.

 Completing our 12-month program leads to a Bachelor of Education (BEd) degree and recommendation for teacher certification by the Ministry of Education Teacher Regulation Branch (TRB).
 You will be qualified to apply for certification to teach in the province of British Columbia.
 You can also apply for certification in other provinces and countries—each province and country has its own certification requirements.

 The West Kootenay Teacher Education Program (WKTEP) is the rural education option for elementary and secondary years.
-It is located in Castlegar, BC.
+It is located in Nelson, BC.